Lancashire businesses to be boosted by new LUMS programme

 A new £190,000 business development programme aiming to boost 80 Lancashire companies has been launched this week by Lancaster University Management School.

-Lancashire Forum aims to provide growth for 80 SMEs around the county by creating a supportive peer network, as well as running a masterclass programme with high-profile inspirational speakers – including round-the-world sailor Pete Goss, Dragons’ Den entrepreneur Kirsty Henshaw, Green & Black’s chocolate co-founder Jo Fairley, and Brompton Bicycle Ltd managing director Will Butler-Adams.
+Lancashire Forum (Historic) aims to provide growth for 80 SMEs around the county by creating a supportive peer network, as well as running a masterclass programme with high-profile inspirational speakers – including round-the-world sailor Pete Goss, Dragons’ Den entrepreneur Kirsty Henshaw, Green & Black’s chocolate co-founder Jo Fairley, and Brompton Bicycle Ltd managing director Will Butler-Adams.

 The programme, which forms part of Boost Business Lancashire, provides a space for owner-managers of Lancashire SMEs to step away from their businesses and develop themselves in a supportive environment with help from peers as well as experts from Lancaster University Management School.